biswate/biswate.github.io/README.md

 ## Publications
+So far I have 13 regular articles and 1  review article  in reputated physics journals.
 Detailed list of my publications can obtained from [inspirehep](https://inspirehep.net/authors/1503342).

 ## Contact
 **E-mail**: biswajit.karmakar@us.edu.pl